johnktaylor/user_repository_service/README.md

 ### Message Encryption
 - When the `encrypt` flag is set to true, the `data` field is encrypted using AES symmetric encryption in CBC mode.
 - A securely generated symmetric key is used for encryption and stored separately.
+- **Important:** Ensure your encryption key is either 16, 24, or 32 bytes long.
 - Encrypted messages are decrypted by the service before processing, ensuring data confidentiality.

+## Troubleshooting
+- **Common Issues:**
+  - **Signature Verification Fails:**
+    Ensure that the message is signed correctly over all fields except the `signature`, and that the correct RSA private key is used.
+  - **Decryption Errors:**
+    Verify that the `encrypt` flag is set correctly and that your encryption key is of the proper length (16, 24, or 32 bytes).
+Also, check that the key paths in your settings file are accurate.
+  - **Database or RabbitMQ Connection Problems:**
+    Confirm that the configurations in your `settings.yml` file for the database and RabbitMQ are correct and that the corresponding services are running.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: